sayalilunkad/openstack-barcelona/hiding-in-the-clouds_secret-management-with-openstack-barbican/heat-templates/master/README.md

 * *lbaas.yaml:* builds two instances behind a SSL enabled keystore

-Both templates were tested on a Devstack instance built shortly before the summit. `lbaas.yaml` should work out of the box in this sort of environment.
+Both templates were tested on a Devstack instance built shortly before the Summit. `lbaas.yaml` should work out of the box in this sort of environment.
 For `cinder-encrypted.yaml` to work, you may need to adapt some configuration settings for the following services:

 * `Cinder`
-* `Heat`
 * `Nova`

 You will find commented configuration snippets for all affected files in the